 What are Seeking Alpha and Morningstar?

 Seeking Alpha is a stock research platform founded in 2004 by David Jackson, a former research analyst for Morgan Stanley.
-The platform stands out for its crowdsourced analysis articles, which are authored by professional stock analysts, hedge fund managers, financial bloggers, and more.
+The platform stands out for its crowdsourced analysis articles, which are authored by professional stock analysts, hedge fund managers, financial bloggers, and others.
 Seeking Alpha covers stocks and ETFs.

 Morningstar is an investment research platform that’s been around since 1984.
 The firm has a large in-house team of analysts who cover stocks, ETFs, mutual funds, and bonds.
 Morningstar offers detailed fundamental research as well as tools to help you manage your portfolio.